Lebaranto/biomedical_nlp_lab/03_toxhabits_ner_bilstm/data/README.md

 03_toxhabits_ner_bilstm/data/ToxNER/ToxHabits(ToxNER)_Test_ANNFiles/test_good
 ```

-This dataset was downloaded manually, so it is not included in the repository.
 You can check the data by this link: https://zenodo.org/records/17566029